neulab/tranx-study/task5-1/README.md

 You are expected to write an HTTP server that listens to `127.0.0.1 (localhost)` on port `8000`.

-The server should be started by running `python main.py`.
+The server should be started by running `python3 main.py`.

 The server exposes an HTTP GET API endpoint at `http://localhost:8000/query`, where the user should supply two query parameters: `email` and `ip`.
 The API will query the person data listed in the file `data.csv`, and find the entry with both the queried email address and IP address, and respond with the first name, last name and gender in the following JSON format: